anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   a subsequent RA.
 In BRSKI-AE it is needed if a backend RA is used, and in this case the LRA is co-located with the registrar.

-LwCMP:
+LCMPP:
-: Lightweight Certificate Management Protocol (CMP) as specified in {{I-D.ietf-lamps-lightweight-cmp-profile}}
+: Lightweight CMP Profile {{I-D.ietf-lamps-lightweight-cmp-profile}}

 on-site:
 : locality of a component or service or functionality